Syllabus for

 Zoom Recordings

-I may record course lectures to be made available to other students in this course.
+I may record course lectures.
 As part of your participation in this course, you may be recorded.
 If you do not wish to be recorded, please contact me during the first week of class to discuss alternative arrangements.

 Students may not record or distribute any class activity without written permission from me, except as necessary as part of approved accommodations for students with disabilities.
 Students with such accommodations must inform me before recording any class activity.
 Any approved recordings may only be used for the student’s own private use.